yosemitebandit/PS2Keyboard/readme.md

 This uses the additional interrupt pins (`INT0-3`) available on the Leonardo.

-Hopefully this will soon be incorporated into the PJRC-hosted lib as this has much more visibility.
+Hopefully this will soon be incorporated into the PJRC-hosted lib.

 ### License